STATCowboy/nuttRbuttR/README.md

 # nuttRbuttR
 Functions to make your R code taste like Butter!
-Best Dog Ever!